inverse-inc/packetfence/t/venom/pfservers/wired_mac_auth/TESTSUITE.md

 1. Enable node_cleanup task with following parameters:
 - delete_windows=1M
 1. Create a node with MAC address of node01 (eth1) : 00:03:00:11:11:01
-- set a short unregdate
-- assign the role headless_device
+- assign the role headless_device without unreg date
 - add a notes
 1. Create connection profile with specific filter Ethernet-NoEAP and unreg_on_accounting_stop
 1. Send a MAC Auth RADIUS request to PacketFence from switch01